cosyverif/paquito/src/Documentation-paquito/README.md

 ##Test packages :

 To test the created package , we use test package , to ensure that the package is functionnal , for it to be put in the repository dedicated to it .

-Create of the test package is in **Generate_test.php** function  , using the command **generate-test** (see the developer_documentation which explain what this command does) .
+Creation of the test package is in **Generate_test.php** function  , using the command **generate-test** (see the developer_documentation which explain what this command does) .

 **Observation**:

-**This step is only available in the first version of paquito (master branch) , in the second version tests are not implemented** .
+**This step is only available in the first version of paquito (master branch) , in the second version , tests are not implemented** .

 The command you'll use to create the test package is (unsing the first version of paquito):